What is the difference between hornets, wasps and bees?

-There are many different subspecies of bees living in the U.S. Two of the more common ones you might happen across are carpenter bees, which are so named because they literally make their nests in wood.
+There are many different subspecies of bees living in the U.S., most of which produce honeycombs.
+Two of the more common ones you might happen across are carpenter bees, which are so named because they literally make their nests in wood.

 The other common bee is the bumble bee, which make their homes in the ground usually.
 These bees are easy to differentiate from standard honeybees due to the size of the bumbles, which is huge.
 They make their homes underground.

 Many people ask: "Do bumblebees sting?"
 The answer is a resounding yes, but generally, if you leave them alone, they won't bother you.

 This is the point we should mention Africanized bees, also known as "killer bees."
 You may remember all the hype in the middle to late '90s about this aggressive variety that was produced by cross-breeding European bees and an African bee species.
 Biologists were trying to make a crossbreed a variety of bee in Brazil that would produce more honey all the way back in 1957.

 But like a science fiction movie about an experiment gone wrong, it turns out the bees were more aggressive than normal bees.
 Once they escaped their bee hives in the '80s, they began spreading north.
 Fears really got out of hand in 1990 when Africanized bees were first found in Texas.